Sensory-Cloud/android-sdk/README.md

 OAuthService oAuthService = new OAuthService(credentialStore);

  InputStream fileStream = this.getClass().getClassLoader().getResourceAsStream("SensoryCloudConfig.ini");
+SDKInitConfig config = null;
+try {
+    INIInteractor parser = new INIInteractor(fileStream,credentialStore);
+    config = parser.getConfig();
+} catch (Exception e) {
+     // Handle error setting up INIInteractor
+}

 Initializer.initialize(
-    oauthService,
+   oAuthService,
-    null, // JWT signer class, only used when enrollmentType is `jwt` fileStream,
+   null, // JWT signer class, only used when enrollmentType is `jwt` config, new OAuthService.EnrollDeviceListener() {
-    "", // Optional override for deviceID, useful when sharing config files across multiple devices "", // Optional override for deviceName, useful when sharing config files across multiple devices new OAuthService.EnrollDeviceListener() {
          @Override
          public void onSuccess(DeviceResponse response) {
            // SDK has been successfully initialized and the device has been enrolled
            // `response` may be null if the device has previously been enrolled }

          @Override
          public void onFailure(Throwable t) {
             // Handle error during SDK initialization
          }
    }
 );
  ```

 ## Creating a Token Manager